Who are you?

 Wordle takes your words and turns it into what most consider to be art.
 It creates stunning visuals that are great to look it.
 It does this by using word frequency - counting words.
 Much more advanced textual analytics are presently available.
 They vary wildly in their approach from using hardcoded/fixed taxonomies to completely automatic solutions based on observed statistics.

 We thought it would be great to use some of the recent innovations in text analytics together with advances in web technologies to put together a modern text visualisation website.
 A site that is based entirely on modern web technologies and text analytics.

 There are a few key differences between textisbeautiful.net (TIB) and wordle.net (Wordle).
-Firstly, TIB deals in concepts, not words.
-A concept is a collection of words that is automatically discovered from the text.
+Firstly, TIB deals in topics, not words.
+A topic is a collection of words that is automatically discovered from the text.
 This is at the crux of what our text analytics does.

-Additionally, TIB provides more visualisations than just the concept cloud (our concept cloud is visually similar to the Wordle output but uses more advanced text analytics underneath).
-Our concept cloud uses colour coding to convey relatedness between concepts (concepts that have the same colour are closely related) and also provides an exploded view (concept web) that uses positioning as well as colour.
+Additionally, TIB provides more visualisations than just the topic cloud (our topic cloud is visually similar to the Wordle output but uses more advanced text analytics underneath).
+Our topic cloud uses colour coding to convey relatedness between topics (topics that have the same colour are closely related) and also provides an exploded view (topic web) that uses positioning as well as colour.
 We also provide other visualisations and we hope to add more as we go.
 We even hope to open up the ability to add visualisations to the site so users can participate.

 Err, a topic?
 Say what?

-A lot of people struggle with the difference between a word and a concept.
+A lot of people struggle with the difference between a word and a topic.
 In the interest of trying to give you a quick understanding, here is a rudimentary example:

 Lets suppose you are reading Alice in Wonderland.
 This is the Wordle for the Alice in Wonderland book:

-Now compare it to the TIB concept cloud:
+Now compare it to the TIB topic cloud: